Healthy Homes Assessment Alicetown

 What We Do

-As building inspectors, we take on all elements associated with specialist house inspections.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors, we take on all aspects involved in expert home examinations.
+We’re here to ensure you make the right choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning your own house.
+We consider your investment to be a serious one, and undertake comprehensive checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing the home.

-We are specialised in a range of solutions to ensure you are completely aware of the state of any property you may be considering buying or selling as well as additional services.
+We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you may be looking to purchase or sell in addition to other services.

-With our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you are able to actually see any issues identified.
-Because of our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to your property inspection and the latest software technology that incorporates digital images into your report, you can actually see any issues that may be identified.
+Thanks to our detailed reporting it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports